 As our goal is self-sufficiency, we exploit all opportunities to produce products – agricultural or animal – that can be processed and refined on the farm itself.
 The farm’s organisation is correspondingly diverse.

-On some 200 ares of land we produce eating apples and cider fruit for the production of fruit juice and home-made brandies: Gravenstein apples, quinces, plums, mirabelles and cherries.
+On some 200 ares of land we produce apples and cider for the production of fruit juice and home-made spirits: Gravenstein apples, quinces, plums, mirabelles and cherries.

 Crops are grown in regular crop rotation: winter wheat alternates with rapeseed, sugar beet, silage maize and corn maize, sunflowers, spelt, potatoes and temporary grassland for soil regeneration.
 A considerable amount of wheat and spelt – 20 tons – are used in our own bakery.
 Maize and grass remains on the farm as cattle feed, rapeseed and sunflower seed is pressed cold and bottled on the farm.